dcunited001/dcunited001.github.io/_posts/2016-10-12-cosmic-disruption-of-conflict-theory.md

 Human conflict is truly bourne from competition over resources.
-It is sometimes driven by ideological means, but when you dig deep enough, usually you find that ideology is reinforced and propelled as a means of obscuring the true causes of conflict, often incovenient.
+It is sometimes driven by ideological means, but when you dig deep enough, usually you find that ideology is reinforced and propelled as a means of obscuring the true causes of conflict, often inconvenient.
 This is not to say that your chosen religion is an invention inspired by control of humanity.
 Regardless, ideologies are often used centuries after their invention as a means to unify regional populations for